 "Fuck off, creep," she said.
 Then she walked out.

-I typed out a summary of the conversation, along with the time and date, then put it in the file that contained all the other complaints I was getting about Norma.
+I typed out a summary of the conversation, along with the time and date, then put it in the file containing all the other complaints I was getting about Norma.
 As they say in the rehab, if it's not written down, it just didn't happen.

 Despite our little chat, the complaints did not abate.
 Everyone kept telling me, Norma did this, Norma did that.
 And they asked me how come I'm letting her get away with it?
 I was the guy in charge, wasn't I?
 When we break the rules, we get our asses kicked.
 But not her.